SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 However to avoid ever developer having to the dictionary and make sure to use the correct message number this substitution is now done automatically.

-This conversion is done by the make files who now call spinn_utilities.make_tools.convertor to convert c files from the src directory into a modified_src directory before building.
+This conversion is done by the make files who now call spinn_utilities.make_tools.converter to convert c files from the src directory into a modified_src directory before building.
 The tool also creates *.dict files to record the mappings as well as *.range files to keep the number unique in each parts of the code.

 Each log messages is changed to a log_mini method where the message string is replaced by a number.